Lakeview Square Mall

 Lakeview Square Mall is an enclosed shopping mall serving the city of Battle Creek, Michigan.
-It opened in 1983 and features no anchor stores.
+It opened in 1983 and features Horrocks Farm Market and ExtraSpace Storage as anchors.
 Previous anchor stores at the mall included Sears, J. C. Penney, Macy's (previously Hudson's and Marshall Field's), and Gilmore Brothers.
 Other major tenants include Barnes & Noble, Shoe Dept. Encore, and Dunham's Sports.
 The mall is managed by GK Development.

 History

 Sidney Forbes and Maurice Cohen, owners of Forbes/Cohen Properties, first announced plans for Lakeview Square in 1980.
 The proposal called for a mall to be located on property on Beckley Road on the south side of Battle Creek, bound to the north by I-94 and to the east by M-66.
 In order to construct the mall, Forbes/Cohen had to acquire a permit from the Michigan Department of Natural Resources to relocate Brickyard Creek, a creek running along the western side of the property.

 Lakeview Square opened on August 3, 1983.
-When it opened, the mall featured three anchor stores: JCPenney, Sears and Hudson's (which became Marshall Field's in 2001 and Macy's in 2006).
+When it opened, the mall featured three anchor stores: JCPenney, Sears and Hudson's (which became Marshall Field's in 2001 and Macy's in 2006), along with a Big Boy, which is now where Applebee's is, Cole's, which relocated from the Downtown Michigan Mall, opening a women's clothing store, along with a men's clothing store in 1986.
+Zales also relocated from the Michigan Mall, along with Florsheim.
+In 1993, Kalamazoo-based Gilmore Brothers opened at the mall.
 One of the first expansions at the mall was a movie theater complex, which was added to the Sears wing and opened in 1995.

 General Growth Properties bought the mall, along with Westwood Mall and Lansing Mall, from Forbes/Cohen in 1998.
 The same year, Old Navy opened at the mall, replacing a space vacated by Kalamazoo-based department store Gilmore Brothers five years prior.
-Dunham's Sports also opened a store at the mall in 2006, relocating from a nearby plaza.
+In 1999, the mall was remodeled.
+Dunham's Sports also opened a store at the mall in 2006, relocating from the nearby Minges Creek Plaza.
 Steve & Barry's opened a store at the mall in 2007, replacing Old Navy.
 The Steve & Barry's went out of business during the company's bankruptcy in 2008.
 That space is now occupied by Shoe Department Encore.